Canada and the Commonwealth

 Commonwealth Heads of Government Meeting

-Prime Minister Stephen Harper participated in the Commonwealth Heads of Government Meeting (CHOGM) in Perth, Australia from October 28 to 30, 2011.
-The outcome documents of the Perth CHOGM are available on the Commonwealth website.
-A Commonwealth Heads of Government Meeting is held every two years and is an opportunity for Leaders to discuss global issues and Commonwealth priorities.
-The next CHOGM will be held in Colombo, Sri Lanka.
+A Commonwealth Heads of Government Meeting (CHOGM) is held every two years and is an opportunity for Leaders to discuss global issues and Commonwealth priorities.
+The next CHOGM will be hosted by Malta in 2015.

 There are also regular meetings for foreign, finance, justice, education, health, youth, tourism, gender, environment and sports ministers at which Canadian ministers become acquainted with their counterparts from other countries and both enhance their understanding of international issues and promote Canada's multilateral and bilateral priorities.
 Commonwealth Foreign Ministers meet annually on the margins of the UN General Assembly.